mpv-player/mpv/DOCS/man/ao.rst

         will actually work.
 The disadvantage is that it will change the system-wide audio settings.
 This is equivalent to changing the ``Format`` setting in the ``Audio Devices`` dialog in the ``Audio MIDI Setup`` utility.
-Note that this does not effect the selected speaker setup.
+Note that this does not affect the selected speaker setup.

     ``exclusive``
         Use exclusive mode access.
 This merely redirects to